kentcdodds/es6-workshop/CONTRIBUTING.md

 quickly can have something to solidify their learning further while others finish the core content.
 Please follow the instructions above when contributing.
 Thanks for your help!

+### Quizzes

+There are a bunch of quizzes in the quizzes folder.
+It'd be awesome to get more of these!
+I recorded [a video](https://youtu.be/LlNGtPFK9OM) showing how it works.
+Pretty much just open the `quizzes` directory and follow the current conventions there!
+For development, just run `yarn run quiz` and start developing and seeing the output!

 ## opt into git hooks

 There are git hooks set up with this project that are automatically installed when you install dependencies.
 They're